placekit/client-js/examples/algolia-autocomplete/README.md

 This example shows how to connect it with PlaceKit to suggest addresses in real time as the user type.

+**NOTE**: It is meant as an custom implementation example for advanced development needs.
+For a full autocomplete experience, we recommend using [PlaceKit Autocomplete](https://github.com/placekit/autocomplete-js).

 ## Run

 ```sh